 Research has shown that children enrolled in quality early childhood programs are better prepared with the skills and assets they need to succeed in school and in life.
 Since 2005, the School Readiness program has helped more than 3,800 children enter school better prepared to succeed.

-An evaluation of the 2014/15 school year reveals the Camp Fire School Readiness Program's impact.
-For three years, students who attend a Camp Fire supported program have higher reading and math scores.
+An evaluation of the 2017/18 school year reveals the Camp Fire School Readiness Program's impact.
+Students who attend a Camp Fire supported program have higher reading and math scores and each year.
 Kindergarten students from Camp Fire supported programs had higher early literacy scores.

-Read the most current (2014/15) School Readiness Executive Summary.
+Read the most current 2018-2019 School Readiness Program Outcomes Executive Summary